tsg-iitkgp/OnBoarding/APPs.md

 #### Office Bearers Contacts

 Data of the current and past office bearers of gymkhana will be displayed here.
 This can be improvised more to show images and contacts of past office bearers as well.

+<a id="tsgblogs"></a>

+## Gymkhana Blogs Site

+<a id="tsgblogs-objective"></a>

+### Objective

+This site is meant to display all the blogs published by Technology Students' Gymkhana.

+<a id="tsgblogs-maintenance"></a>

+### Maintenance

+This is built with Ghost.
+Ghost is an open source headless Node.js CMS.
+Editors would be given access to the dashboard of the site, so that they can themselves post the blogs on the site.
+To know more about ghost, do visit: [https://ghost.org/docs/](https://ghost.org/docs/). <br/>
+Link to the deployed site: [https://tsgblog.iitkgp.ac.in](https://tsgblog.iitkgp.ac.in)

+<a id="tsgblogs-existence"></a>

+### Existence

+The Blogs Site of Gymkhana was first developed by Mukul Mehta (then Technology Coordinator) in the academic year 2020 - 2021.

 <a id="students-erp"></a>